Tax pooling: Ian Kuperus

 Ian Kuperus, an accountant and former IRD employee, is credited with coming up with the idea of tax pooling.
 He identified the opportunity for taxpayers to trade their under- and overpayments of tax and take advantage of the interest rate differential while leading the tax division at the National Bank, after the government introduced use of money interest in 1988.

 With the backing of National Bank, Ian pitched tax pooling to IRD and the then Minister of Revenue, Trevor de Cleene.
 However, neither party was convinced.
 He continued to promote the concept in submissions to IRD and one to the McLeod Review of Taxation when moved to the New Zealand Dairy Board (now Fonterra).

 In 2001, when IRD publicly raised the possibility of trading provisional tax payments as a means of reducing exposure to use of money interest, Ian engaged with IRD officials by helping to write legislation and come up with an actual system that would bring together taxpayers, an independent intermediary and IRD.

 He left the Dairy Board a year later to establish Tax Management NZ.

-In 2021, Ian commited 100% of profits from Tax Management NZ to Aotearoa.
-Through the Whakatupu Aotearoa Foundation, TMNZ distributes 100% of profist into high impact NZ business and not for profit organisations making a difference for the NZ environment and communities.
+In 2021, Ian committed 100% of profits from Tax Management NZ to the Whakatupu Aotearoa Foundation.